bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

 #### Click on Map features in main window to look at attribute tables.
 - All features identified at that point will display in pop up window.
 - Left and Right Arrow through records.
-- A (Pencil) ewill allow editing of attributes.
+- A (Pencil) will allow editing of attributes.
 - Line (Pencil) edits geometry ofthe feature identified.
 - Geometry will not be editable if specified in initial QGIS set up.
 ![QField_Search_Features](../images/QField_Search_Features.gif)